TNolan01/player_track/README.md

 - Introduction of a 'color picker' or something to allow the administrator select two colors from a menu that would be used to style elements of the screen.
 This would allow a club to personalize the screens in club colors in place of the <span style="color:#ebd80c; font-weight:bold;">yellow</span> and <span style="color:#56a832; font-weight:bold;">green</span> which I have used.

+- Create validation on the match creation form to check for duplicate players and jersey numbers.

+- Make screen messages fade out.

 [Back to content](#contents)
 ​